 A diabetic person has a shorter life expectancy compared to a healthy person, and failure to exercise regularly increases the risk.
-Unless the insurance company has information on the health status of the two potential policyholders, the company will be at a disadvantage and will treat the patients as ordinary policyholders.
+Unless the insurance company has information on the health status of the two potential policyholders, the company will be at a disadvantage and will treat both individuals as ordinary policyholders.

-Concealing such vital information leads to adverse selection, and the insurance company will be at a disadvantage since it will enter into an agreement with a diabetic patient without knowing the health condition that the policyholder has.
+Concealing such vital information leads to adverse selection.
+The insurance company will be at a disadvantage since it will enter into an agreement with a diabetic patient without knowing the health condition that the policyholder has.

 Adverse Selection between Buyer and Seller

 Adverse selection may occur when a buyer intends to purchase a product or service from a seller, but the seller has more information about the product.
 Such a situation places the buyer at a disadvantage since they are entering into an agreement with a seller who may not willingly disclose all the information about the product being sold.

 For example, when a buyer is looking for a second-hand car to buy, and a seller offers to sell a car with hidden defects, the buyer will be at a disadvantage unless the seller informs the buyer about the defects.
 Adverse selection occurs when the buyer purchases the car without the seller disclosing the defects that the vehicle has.